kanematsugaku/recoil-persistent/README.md

 const counterAtom = atom<CounterAtom>({
   key: 'counterAtom',
   default: 0,
-  effects_UNSTABLE: [recoilPersistent()], // 👈 All you need to do is just add this line.
+  effects: [recoilPersistent()], // 👈 All you need to do is just add this line.
 });

 export default function App() {